notaaronhuynh/Mixed_Signals_Stimulus/README.md

 	stimulus.save("mixed_signals_numbers_%s.mp4" % numbers[i])

-Where %s modulates a name given by the indexed token from a given list.
+Where %s modulates a string given by the indexed token from a list.